Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes can be emotionally charged and complex, often involving sensitive issues such as custody, visitation, alimony, and property division.
-Traditional litigation through courts can be lengthy, costly, and adversarial, potentially damaging familial relationships in the process.
-Family dispute arbitration offers a private, efficient, and collaborative alternative that focuses on resolving conflicts amicably while maintaining confidentiality.
+Traditional litigation through courts can be lengthy, costly, and adversarial, potentially damaging familial relationships in the process. family dispute arbitration offers a private, efficient, and collaborative alternative that focuses on resolving conflicts amicably while maintaining confidentiality.

 In Port Salerno, Florida 34992—a small, close-knit community—arbitration serves as a vital mechanism to address family conflicts in a manner that preserves relationships and reduces the burden on limited local court resources.